pwix:app-pages

 This method returns the named AppPages.DisplayUnit if found, or null.

-This method iterates through the AppPages.DisplaySet set, and calls the provided cb callback.
+This method iterates through the AppPages.DisplaySet set, and calls the cb callback with the args argument.

 The enumeration is stopped when the callback returns false.

-The callback has following prototype: cb( name<String>, unit<AppPages.DisplayUnit>, args<Any> ): Boolean.
+The callback has following prototype: async cb( name<String>, unit<AppPages.DisplayUnit>, args<Any> ): Boolean.

 AppPages.DisplayUnit

-A display unit, either a page or a modal or anything which can be addressable from a menu.
+A display unit, either a page or a modal or anything which can be addressed, from a menu, via a route, or anything.

 This class can be used as-is, or can be derived by the application.